missystar/Went/User-Guide.md

 # Options Menu

 This menu can be accessed through pressing on the three dots in the upper right corner of AIMSICD.
-You can either chose to navigate to the `Preferences`, select between `Database Viewer`, `Backup Database`, `Restore Database`, `Update OpenCellID Data` or `Quit` the App.
+You can either chose to `Backup Database`, `Restore Database`, `Update OpenCellID Data` or `Quit` the App.

 ![Options Menu](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Options_Menu.png)